aws/amazon-vpc-cni-k8s/README.md

 Default: `k8s.amazonaws.com/eniConfig`

 Specifies node label key name\.
 This should be used when `AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG=true`.
 Label value will be used to set `ENIConfig` name\.
 Note that annotations will take precedence over labels.
-To use labels ensure annotation with key `k8s.amazonaws.com/eniConfig` or defined key (in `ENI_CONFIG_ANNOTATION_DEF`) is not set on the node.
+To use labels, ensure there is no annotation with key
+`k8s.amazonaws.com/eniConfig` or defined key (in `ENI_CONFIG_ANNOTATION_DEF`) set on the node.
 To select an `ENIConfig` based upon availability zone set this to `failure-domain.beta.kubernetes.io/zone` and create an `ENIConfig` custom resource for each availability zone (e.g. `us-east-1a`).